dauwhe/epub-zero/readme.md

 ##Examples

+###Acme Publishing

 [Acme Publishing](https://dauwhe.github.io/epub-zero/acme-publishing) is an attempt to prototype some of these ideas, allowing for online and offline reading of book content in web browsers.

+####Offline

 The offline functionality of this site depends on Service Workers, and so works best in recent versions of Chrome (tested in 46) or Firefox Nightly (tested in 45.0a1 (2015-11-25)).

+####User Interface
+The book files contain a link to a javascript file that creates the navigation bar at the top of the page and provides a bit of styling for the `body` element.
+It also assigns the left and right arrow keys to move to the previous and next files, respectively.